 No cook – 3 min. prep

-Smoothies can be a nutritious easy healthy breakfast full of vitamins, antioxidants, minerals and protein.
-Just take care to measure out all the ingredients as tossing of ingredients into the blender without measuring can easily result in big portions with too much sugar, fat and calories.
+Smoothies can be a nutritious easy healthy breakfast full of vitamins, antioxidants, minerals, and protein.
+Just take care to measure out all the ingredients.
+Tossing ingredients into the blender without measuring can easily result in big portions with too much sugar, fat, and calories.
 You don’t want to transform a healthy smoothie into a calorie bomb.

 Check out this healthy smoothie which is high in calcium, fiber, manganese, vitamin A, vitamin B6 and vitamin C. The amounts listed in the recipe are enough for three to four portions, so you can feed your whole family a healthy breakfast.

 Try out this green peach chia seeds smoothie that will make you feel full and energized in the morning.
 The chia seeds in the recipe are going to make you feel full because chia seeds absorb up to 12 times their weight in liquid.
 Also, they are a great source of omega 3 fatty acids important for the health of your blood vessels, brain and heart.